Security Analysis of Crosslink 2

 In that case it is straightforward to convince ourselves that the additional bc‑block‑validity rules are never an obstacle to producing a new bc‑block in :

-• The Genesis rule doesn't apply to new bc‑blocks.
+- The Genesis bc‑block rule doesn’t apply to new bc‑blocks.

-• The Valid context rule and Extension rule are always satisfiable by referencing the same context bft‑block as the parent bc‑block.
+- The Valid context rule, Extension rule, and Last Final Snapshot rule are always satisfiable by referencing the same context bft‑block as the parent bc‑block.

-• The Finality depth rule always allows the option of producing a safety block, and therefore does not affect blocks in .
+- The Finality depth rule always allows the option of producing a stalled block, and therefore does not affect blocks in .

 The instructions to an honest bc‑block‑producer allow it to produce a block in .
 Therefore, remains live under the same conditions as .